All right, Obama's approaching 55 minutes on this speech.

 Sarah Palin knows more of the ways of the world than the media covering her.

-Let's go back to last Friday morning in Washington, the White House when the Iranians leaked the news that something big was happening.
+Let's go back to last Friday morning in Washington, the White House, when the Iranians leaked the news that something big was happening.

 Why?

-The challenger's doing well, but here's a sucked Obama right to the microphone, and he said this.
+But here's a sucked Obama right to the microphone, and he said this.

 And obviously, after the speech that I made in Cairo, we tried to send a clear message that we think there is the possibility of change.

-That his remarks on Friday look even more foolish today than they did on Friday.
+His remarks on Friday look even more foolish today than they did on Friday.

 And I, El Rushbo, knew how foolish they were on Friday the moment I heard them.

-Half my brain tied behind my back, just to make it fair, Rush Limbaugh at the distinguished and prestigious Limbaugh Institute for advanced conservative studies.
+Half my brain tied behind my back, just to make it fair, Rush Limbaugh at the distinguished and prestigious Limbaugh Institute for Advanced Conservative Studies.

-Um I had I've had some people watching the speech.
+All right, Obama, I've had some people watching the speech.

 I obviously couldn't.

-Um I didn't really want to, as I said earlier, it irritates me, but I had somebody watching it.
+I didn't really want to, as I said earlier, it irritates me.

 Without reform, the system will be even more expensive than it already is.